 Once the procedure is complete, a post-procedure review is done together as a surgical team.
 All instruments and equipment are counted and verified.
 When finished, the anesthesiologist will begin to wake you up for transfer to the recovery room.

-How long will I be in theater?
+How long will I be in the operating room?

 Once the patient enters the operating room, a series of safety steps must occur.
 This process takes about 20 minutes.